In This Article

 "Everyone has products they use daily, weekly, and monthly," explains Brecher.
 "Separate your cabinets to have your daily items within arm's reach, your weekly ones a little higher up, and the rest on your top shelves.
 If your high-mileage pots, pans, and dishes aren't easily accessible, the whole process won't be sustainable."
 Think of it this way: "If you can't see it, you won't use it," she adds.
 For instance, "utilizing a three-tier spice rack for your shelf will keep your spices organized and easy to identify."

-Professional organizer Jeffrey Phillip is on the same page: "One of the biggest organizational improvements one can make to their kitchen is to store things in cabinets or drawers close to where they are used," he says.
-"For example, try storing your plates and silverware near one another and near the dishwasher, storing glasses near the sink, storing knives near cutting boards and the prep space."
-These small improvements can make a world of a difference when comes time to actually use your kitchen functionally.
+Professional organizer Jeffrey Phillip is on the same page.
+"One of the biggest organizational improvements one can make to their kitchen is to store things in cabinets or drawers close to where they are used," he says.
+These small improvements can make a world of a difference when it comes time to actually use your kitchen functionally.

 By the same token, he swears by shelf risers: "They eliminate cumbersome stacking inside your cabinets.
 The shelf risers will divide piles and create more usable shelf space.
 This extra shelf is not only handy to divide those stacks of plates, bowls, and drinkware, but it's also useful in the pantry for canned and boxed food."